azureossd/azureossd.github.io/_posts/2022-08-12-troubleshooting-common-iisnode-issues.md

 # Troubleshooting 5xx Server Errors

-If you're application is returning a 500 error, the next place to look is the detailed errors within the /home/LogFiles directory.
+If your application is returning a 500 error, the next place to look is the detailed errors within the /home/LogFiles directory.
 This will give you the substatus code and win32 error code, which can be used to help isolate the issue further.
 An example of the detailed error output can be observed in the next section.

 ![iis node 500 error](/media/2022/08/iisnode-500.png)